jeremy379/famous-interactive-laradock/README.md

             docker-compose build

-   - Running command in your project via docker (Run these command inside the laradock directory)
+   - Running command in your project via docker (Run these command inside your project)
-        - Use `docker-exec` (the alias created before).
+        - Use `./docker-exec` (the alias created before) to connect to the docker machine
-        - You can run `docker-compose exec --user=laradock workspace bash` in order to enter inside the VM machine (`docker-exec` + enter key works too)
         - You can run command directly in your project by running

-            `docker-exec project--<PROJECTNAME> <command>`
+            `./docker-exec <command>`

-            Example: `docker-exec project--test1 php artisan list`
+            Example: `./docker-exec php artisan list`

    ### Stop